ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   forensic analysis, and the Mail Receiver is willing to provide such reports, the Mail Receiver generates and sends a message using the format described in [RFC6591]; this document updates that reporting format, as described in {#reporting-format-update}.
+   forensic analysis, and the Mail Receiver is willing to provide such reports, the Mail Receiver generates and sends a message using the format described in [RFC6591]; this document updates that reporting format, as described in Section 7.3.1.

-   The destination(s) and nature of the reports are defined by the "ruf" and "fo" tags as defined in {#general-record-format}.
+   The destination(s) and nature of the reports are defined by the "ruf" and "fo" tags as defined in Section 6.3.

    Where multiple URIs are selected to receive failure reports, the report generator MUST make an attempt to deliver to each of them.